NIO ES8 braking, upgraded for the way a heavy EV is actually used

 Decide whether you want the GT6 custom front conversion shown here or an alternative path that keeps the original front caliper architecture.

 Fitment should be verified before ordering.
-With large rotors and fixed calipers, barrel and spoke clearance matter just as much as wheel diameter.
+With large rotors and fixed calipers, barrel and spoke clearance matter just as much as nominal wheel diameter.

 NIO ES8 brake upgrade FAQ